CPA AUD Study Guide (2026)

 | Biggest challenge | Conceptual depth | Volume of material | Detail memorization |

-AUD requires less memorization than FAR or REG, but more conceptual reasoning.
-You need to understand the "why" behind audit procedures, not just the "what."
+AUD needs less memorization than FAR or REG but more conceptual reasoning.
+You have to understand the "why" behind audit procedures, not just the "what."

 Study Timeline (8 Weeks)